-Cabramatta is one of Sydney’s most diverse and vibrant multi-cultural communities, with a thriving CBD that combines retail and commercial businesses, whilst providing a focus for a wide range of cultural events such as the annual moon festival.
+Cabramatta is one of Sydney’s most diverse and vibrant multi-cultural communities, with a thriving Central Business District that combines retail and commercial businesses, whilst providing a focus for a wide range of cultural events such as the annual moon festival.

-In the center of Cabramatta CBD, the Dutton Lane project comprises the reconfiguration of a group of mixed use and parking dedicated structures, along with the construction of a new freestanding mixed use building.
+In the centre of Cabramatta , the Hughes Street project comprises the reconfiguration of a group of mixed use and parking dedicated structures, along with the construction of a new freestanding mixed use building.